Light-enhanced dipolar interactions between exciton polaritons: Scattering of dipolaritons

 \subsection{Scattering in the absence of light-matter coupling}

-Finally, we discuss exciton scattering in the absence of light-matter coupling, as shown in Fig.~2(b) of the main text.
-Now the identity operator $\mathbb{1}$ and the non-interacting Hamiltonian $\hat{H}_{0}$ in Eq.~\eqref{eq:Green's operator supp} correspond to the case without the cavity photon mode.
-Denoting the hybrid exciton propagators as $G^{X}_{in}(\q,E)$, these take the forms
+Finally, we discuss exciton scattering in the absence of light-matter coupling, as shown in Fig.~\ref{fig:Tx}(b) of the main text.
+Now the identity operator $\mathbb{1}$ and the non-interacting Hamiltonian $\hat{H}_{0}$ in Eq.~\eqref{eq:Green's operator SM} correspond to the case without the cavity photon mode.
+In this case, the non-interacting Hamiltonian can be diagonalized as